Integrating with the CLCbio Genomics Server

 This is the data folder on CRC cluster, and inside it you will find folders corresponding to your group, which you should have access to (the name convention is first letter of first name + last name of the faculty):

 This folder is your group's working directory.
 Copying files in the workbench from your local folders to the folders on the server will copy your data over to CRC (again, file permissions have been set to restrict access to your data to only those members of your group - if you need any special permissions, or if you do not find a folder matching your group, please open a support ticket on the CRC mainpage).
+Note that this folder is on Pitt CRC's BeeGFS parallel file system.
+CRC's formal policy for data storage is no charge for data storage up to 5 TB per PI.
+This folder is separate from each PI’s normal HPC storage on BeeGFS parallel file system.

 Computational genomics tasks require various reference genome.
 CLC_References with a blue S on the folder icons are the folders for reference genomes.
 CLC_Referenes are associated with Biomedical Genomics Server, and its contents include human, mouse and rat genomes.
 Reference genomes for the other species are installed inside Genomes folder under CLC_References.
 If you need any special reference genome, please open a support ticket on the CRC mainpage).